jfqiu-git/tips/[Caffe]Installation.md

 >  Install the **CUDA library** and **latest driver** separately.
 >  **CUDA library** installation referenced to [NVIDIA CUDA Getting Started Guide for Linux](https://developer.nvidia.com/cuda-downloads/).

 ###1.
-Disable the Nouveau drivers :
+Disable the Nouveau Drivers:
 * Create a file at **/etc/modprobe.d/blacklist-nouveau.conf** with the following contents :
 ```
 blacklist nouveau
 options nouveau modeset=0
 ```
-* Regenerate the kernel initramfs :
+* Regenerate the kernel initramfs:
 ```
 $ sudo update-initramfs –u
 ```
 *  Reboot computer
-*  Confirm this works if the following command prints nothing :
+*  Confirm this works if the following command prints nothing:
 ```
 $ lsmod | grep nouveau
 ```

 ###2.
-Download runfile
+Download Runfile for CUDA Library
 Choose the suitable [runfile](https://developer.nvidia.com/cuda-downloads/)  for your installation.
 (I got **cuda_7.0.28_linux.run** for myself).

 ###3.
 Install CUDA library
 * Press *Ctrl + alt + F3* to enter the text mode, and type these command:
 ```